 One of the most universally recognized figures in America, Rosie the Riveter is an easy Halloween hairstyle.
 All you need for this hairstyle is a red bandana or scarf to tie around your head.
 Make sure to cinch it in a classic knot right at the center.
 Many choose to pull their hair up into a messy bun for this look, leaving a few strands loose at the front of the head.
 The final touch for this costume is Rosie’s signature bicep curl pose for photos.

 Marilyn Monroe was known for her short blonde bombshell haircut and red lipstick.
-You can capture this look even if you have longer hair by securing your hair in a bun at the back of your head and curling the front pieces of your hair to emulate Marilyn.
-Make sure to flash a big movie star smile all night long and don’t be afraid to pencil on Marilyn’s signature beauty mark.
+You can capture this look even if you have longer hair by securing your hair in a bun at the back of your head and curling the front pieces of your hair to emulate the icon.
+Make sure to flash a big movie star smile all night long, and don’t be afraid to pencil on her signature beauty mark.

-A Wednesday Addams costume can be finished in a snap, or should I say a *snap snap*.
-For this goth look, you’ll need to center part your hair and create a tight braid on either side.
+A Wednesday Addams costume can be finished in a snap, or should we say a snap snap?
+For this goth look, center-part your hair and create a tight braid on either side.
 You may want to use a styling cream when parting and braiding the hair to capture Wednesday’s iconic style.

 Princess Leia’s side buns are beloved by Star Wars fans across the galaxy.
 Whether you choose to wear an all-white outfit to complement your Leia buns or not, this costume will be easily identified by your friends.
 Depending on the length of your hair, you can choose between the cinnamon bun-esque swirl mastered by Leia or simple side buns.
 Just make sure to position the buns right at your ears.